chromium/chromium/components/user_manager/README.md

 to move user session related code into //components/session_manager.

 UserManager is the interface for managing ChromeOS users.
-UserManagerImpl is a base implementation of the interface.
-Finally, the concrete instance used is ChromeUserManagerImpl derived from UserManagerImpl.
+UserManagerImpl is the production implementation of the interface.

-ChromeUserManagerImpl is created at the PreProfileInit stage and destroyed at the PostMainMessageLoopRun stage, via BrowserProcessPlatformPart::InitializeUserManager() and BrowserProcessPlatformPart::DestroyUserManager.
+UserManagerImpl is created at the PreProfileInit stage and destroyed at the PostMainMessageLoopRun stage, via BrowserProcessPlatformPart::InitializeUserManager() and BrowserProcessPlatformPart::DestroyUserManager.